brasschaos/phase_0_unit_2/week_4/8_technical_blog.md

 If you want to go more in-depth with any of these research memory use and link it to your strategy for deciding which to use.

-Write this blog for an audience of newb programmers.
+Write this blog for an audience of nub programmers.

 ## Release 2: Submission